 There are many ways in which residents can prepare for an emergency.
 This can include preparing an emergency kit, developing a household emergency plan or knowing what to do in the event of an evacuation.

 Rushcliffe Borough Council has plans in place to ensure that critical services continue to be delivered during an emergency.

 If you would like information on developing business continuity plans for your own organisation, please see Business Continuity Plan.

 Parish and town councils do not have a statutory responsibility to plan for emergencies.
-However, it can be useful for communities to identify risks within their area and consider actions that could be taken to complement the response of the emergency services.
+However, it can be useful for communities to identify risks within their area.
+Also, consider actions that could be taken to complement the response of the emergency services.
 This is known as community resilience.

 You can contact us about an emergency through the Rushcliffe Customer Service Centre.
 If you need to speak to us outside our opening hours, please call our emergency line.